 It starts with support from executive management.
-Have the organization’s leaders make it clear that cyber security is critically important to the entire company, and that every group – large or small – has a role to play.
+Have the organization’s leaders clarify that cyber security is critically important to the entire company and that every group – large or small – has a role to play.
 It all starts at the top.

-It is also important for staff to have at least a broad understanding of IT security, including the basics of the computing infrastructure, the systems and applications being used, the network that connects them and the key security procedures that are in place.
+It is also vital for staff to have at least a broad understanding of IT security, including the basics of the computing infrastructure, the systems and applications being used, the network that connects them, and the key security procedures that are in place.

-Part of that understanding should include formal education and training, whether it be self-study or instructor led, online or in-person.
+Part of that understanding should include formal education and training, whether self-study or instructor-led, online or in-person.
 Good security awareness training, managed and implemented by a specialist, can play a key role in this effort.

 Phishing Simulation: Your Cyber Security Exam Before Summer Break

 Organizations should also consider phishing simulations to better understand their risk exposure to this increasingly dangerous form of cyber crime.
-Real-time phishing simulations can help security leaders determine which employees or users are at highest risk to a phishing attack and better train them to recognize phishing emails, texts or phone calls and report the tentative fraud.
+Real-time phishing simulations can help security leaders determine which employees or users are at the highest risk of a phishing attack and better train them to recognize phishing emails, texts, or phone calls and report the tentative fraud.

-Businesses should also carefully asses their exposure to other risks such as:
+Businesses should also carefully assess their exposure to other risks such as:

 - Data leakage – Determine if your organization is at greater risk for unauthorized data access due to information being stored on unmanaged devices or cloud services.

-- Data loss – Determine if your organization is at greater risk of losing data because it is not stored in a secure location, such as a server that is behind the network firewall and backed up on a regular basis.
+- Data loss – Determine if your organization is at greater risk of losing data because it is not stored in a secure location, such as a server behind the network firewall and backed up regularly.

-- Unauthorized software – Determine what applications employees have access to and if they are using software for business activities that could lead to data loss or leakage.
+- Unauthorized software – Determine what applications employees have access to and use software for business activities that could lead to data loss or leakage.

-Ultimately, nobody wants to have a great summer vacation ruined by a cyber attack.
-By implementing cyber security awareness training, using simulations to assess the organization’s cyber security risk and following a few best practices, businesses can help keep their employees and systems safe no matter what season it is.
+By implementing cyber security awareness training, using simulations to assess the organization’s cyber security risk, and following a few best practices, businesses can help keep their employees and systems safe no matter what season it is.